 TAKE IN THE COUNTRYSIDE

-Just a short drive from Niagara Falls, you’ll find some of the most exquisite landscapes in the country.
+Just a short drive from Niagara Falls, New York, you’ll find some of the most exquisite landscapes in the country.
 The Niagara Wine Trail, USA is not only a great way to experience the local wines (the ice wine and fruit wines are specialties of the area) but also to tour the area outside the city.
 It’s easy to arrange for a driver to take you, or the wineries will generally welcome your sober driver for free.
 You can also experience local breweries or cideries if that’s more your tipple of choice.
 In the summer and fall, you can go to local farms for family-friendly fun, like the fall mazes and pumpkin picking.

 TAKE A TOUR